aarron-lee/legion-go-tricks/README.md

 # Current Status of Linux on the Lenovo Legion Go

-ChimeraOS 45 stable, Nobara Deck Edition, and Bazzite Deck Edition, all have a bunch of fixes for the LGO.
-It's mostly working, but still has bugs that need to be addressed.
+ChimeraOS, Nobara Deck Edition, and Bazzite Deck Edition, all have a bunch of fixes for the LGO.
+Depending on the distro, Linux is either [feature complete](https://www.gamingonlinux.com/2024/02/bazzite-linux-adds-support-for-the-lenovo-legion-go-handheld/), or mostly working on the Legion Go.

-However, that being said, Linux is good enough to be a daily driver on the Legion Go.
+Linux is good enough to be a daily driver on the Legion Go.

 - Using a PS5 Dualsense Edge Controller Emulator, you get access to the entire LGO controller (including gyro) via steam input
   - the entire controller works detached too, gyros in the controller are also usable